Miquel-TA/CSV-Profit-Calculator/README.md

 1. Compile and run the program using a C# compiler.
 2. The program will prompt you to enter various required parameters for reading, interactacting and displaying data.
-3. Provide the required inputs as requested by the program.
+3. Provide the required inputs as requested by the program, the parameters will be saved to disk for next executions.
 4. Once all the parameters are provided, the program will read the data from the CSV file and perform the profit calculation.
 5. The calculated results will be saved to an output text file with a timestamp.
 6. The file path of the output text file will be displayed on the console.